-Fees: £6,000.
+Fees: £9,000.

-5.3.3 Full tuition fee payment is expected in advance to secure a place.
-All fees are to be paid in advance of the start of the course.
+4.3.3 Full tuition fee payment is required in advance of the course start to secure a place.
 If a visa is refused the course fees will be refunded, less a £250 administration charge.

-5.4 College Materials Fee
+4.4 College Materials Fee

-Materials fees will be set by the Head of Faculty annually with agreement of the appropriate Assistant Principal as part of the annual curriculum planning process.
+Materials fees will be set annually with agreement of the appropriate Assistant Principal as part of the annual curriculum planning process.

-- 5.4.1 The materials fee will include a charge for course materials in line with ESFA requirements shown in 3.1.4. - 5.4.2 The fee charge must cover the full cost to the College of acquiring the materials, including VAT and an allowance for purchasing, processing and delivery costs, etc. - 5.4.3 The materials fee must not include any costs for trips.
+- 4.4.1 The materials fee will include a charge for course materials in line with ESFA requirements shown in 5.4.4. - 4.4.2 The fee charge must cover the full cost to the College of acquiring the materials, including VAT and an allowance for purchasing, processing and delivery costs, etc., estimated at 15% of the total materials cost. - 4.4.3 The materials fee must not include any costs for trips.